 Cassey Ho is a blogger, author and creator of the wildly successful YouTube channel Blogilates.
 Recently, she posted this video in response to haters and internet trolls telling her she was too fat, didn’t have a six-pack, her boobs and butt weren’t big enough.
+She even used a cream to make it big but nothing happened, she encountered the disadvantages of breast creame from the unbranded product she used.
 She poignantly addresses her critics without saying a word.
 Take a peek:

 You may not have a YouTube following, but I’m guessing you have critics.
 The worst critic is often the little voice inside your own head.
 My little voice tells me my butt isn’t perky enough, my chest is flat and that my nose is too big.
 What does your say?
 How do you make her shut up?
 Why can’t great be good enough?